chiefmurph/MAUC/README.md

 when you switch branches.

 This point bears repeating:
->A branch enables your PC's
+>A branch of a git repository
-programs to be aware of only the versions of your PC's files that have been modified while the current branch has been active.
+is a set of versions of the files in that repository reflecting all changes that have been made to those files **while the branch is active.**
-The versions on all other branches remain in their existing states.
+The versions of your files on all other branches remain in their existing state at the time you left the branch.
-If you switch branches you will only **lose sight of** the versions on the other branches, not lose them entirely.
+Switching branches you only **loses sight of** the versions on the other branches, not loses them entirely.
 To see those versions again, switch back to that branch.

 #### Commits